betsya97/CodePath_iOS/README.md

 ## Notes

 Challenges I faced where including more UI features to the app.
 Sliders were a first thought of to change the percentages of the tip, also a feature to split the bill would have been more useful.
 Something else I would have added is a loading screen to "introduce" the user to the app.
 A switch for dark mode was also an idea I had but the documention I found only included changing the phone settings to dark, which changed the appearance of the app.
 Working with Swift was a new experience in which I would like to learn more of.
+This is my first iOS app!
 The syntax was easier to understand since I have a general background of OOP languages like C++.
 However, using the storyboard proved a bit of a challenge for me to grasp such as adding more controllers and connecting the logic.

 ## License